geo-data/node-mapcache/README.md

 However, the module also comes with the following caveats:

 * Although it has been used intensively on a number of internal projects the codebase is relatively immature.
-It has only been developed and used been used in a Linux environment: patches porting it to other OSes are welcome!
+To date it has only been developed and used in a Linux environment: patches porting it to other OSes are welcome!
 * If you want raw speed use the Apache module or reverse proxy your `node-mapcache` app with a web accelerator such as Varnish.
 Having said that `node-mapcache` shouldn't be slow: benchmarks are welcome!